 Sathish Rajasekaran is a Physical Medicine & Rehabilitation Specialist (Physiatrist) with subspecialty training in Sports Medicine, Diagnostic Musculoskeletal (MSK) Ultrasound, and Interventional Musculoskeletal Ultrasound.
 He is also certified in electrodiagnostic medicine.
 He joined the Kelowna Bone & Joint Health Clinic in 2016.
+Dr. Rajasekaran has an appointment in the Division of Physical Medicine & Rehabilitation at the University of British Columbia as a Clinical Assistant Professor.

 Diagnostic and Interventional MSK Ultrasound (no spine injections)